 On the south coast, the main draw is the traffic-free town of Sant’ Angelo.
 A chic village of white-washed houses clinging to steep cliffs, its streets are lined with ceramic shops, trattorias and gelaterias.
 The beach in town is relatively small, so it’s worth hopping into a boat-taxi for the short trip to nearby Maronti beach, one of the island’s best.
 Or you can join the locals and head to Sorgeto Bay to the west, where you can clamber down a series of stone steps to a quiet bay with rock pools filled by thermal springs.

 Away from the coast, Ischia remains a staunchly traditional place with tiny villages scattered among chestnut-and-pine forests, old vineyards and dusty white tufa.
 At the island’s heart, you’ll find Monte Epomeo, a dormant volcano that rises to 789 m (2,600 ft).
 An hour’s hike from Fontana takes you to its summit for sweeping views of the Bay of Naples.
 Reward yourself with a stop for a lunch of rabbit stew on the terrace of La Grotta da Fiore, a tiny, family-run restaurant carved into the soft limestone hillside — its terrace offers a good place rest and enjoy the view.

 The best time to visit Ischia is between April and June or September and October when the weather is warm and dry but not too hot and the summer crowds have either yet to arrive or have already departed.
 July and August see floods of domestic visitors and the island gets very busy, while many hotels, guesthouses and attractions close in the winter months.

-Suggested Ischia itinerary
+Suggested itineraries featuring Ischia